 (b) Full disclosure of the presentence investigation report shall be made to the prosecutor, defense counsel, or the defendant if the defendant is not represented by counsel, unless disclosure of the presentence report would jeopardize the life or safety of third parties.
-At least three working days in advance of the scheduled sentencing date, the Department shall provide a copy of the presentence investigation report to the court, and to the defendant's counsel or the defendant if not represented by counsel, and the prosecutor.
+At least 3 business days in advance of the scheduled sentencing date, the Department shall provide a copy of the presentence investigation report to the court, and to the defendant's counsel or the defendant if not represented by counsel, and the prosecutor.
 The presentence report shall also be made available to prosecutors, defense counsel and the defendant at the court on the date of sentencing.
 In cases where a party or a party's counsel notifies the court clerk, in writing, that the presentence investigation report is the subject of an appeal, the clerk shall include the sealed presentence investigation report as part of the record.

 (c)(1) The presentence investigation report prepared by the Department of Corrections shall include a specific statement of pecuniary damages as provided in Utah Code Section 77‑18‑1(4).
 This statement shall include, but not be limited to, a specific dollar amount recommended by the Department of Corrections to be paid by the defendant to the victim(s).